- Home

 The condition should not be confused with entropion (where the lower eyelid droops and turns inwards) because the eyelid’s position doesn’t change.

-If you suspect you may have mild trichiasis symptoms, your pharmacist may recommend home treatments like eye drops, ointments, and a warm compress.
+If you suspect you have trichiasis, your pharmacist may recommend home treatments like eye drops, ointments, and the use of a warm compress.
+However, if your symptoms are more severe, it’s best to book an appointment with your GP.

 Common age-related eye diseases